prose

 Read more about uploading files.

-Since we are leveraging tools you already have on your computer (ssh and rsync), there is nothing to install.
+Since we are leveraging tools you already have on your computer, there is nothing to install.
+This provides the convenience of a web app, but from inside your terminal!

 We also support image uploading.
 Simply upload your images alongside your markdown files and then reference them from root /: